joelnoliveira/GP_CTRL_plus_12/.devcontainer/README.md

-# LaTeX Project with Texlive Container
+# Project with multiple Devcontainers

-This project is designed to use a Texlive container within a VSCode development environment.
-The `.devcontainer` configuration allows for an isolated and consistent LaTeX setup, making it easier for all team members to collaborate on the LaTeX documents.
+This project contains 2 Devcontainers, one for documentation using Texlive and other for coding devolopment.
+Using devcontainers allows for isolated and consistent development environments, making it easier for all team members to collaborate.

 ## Requirements